DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 All these concepts we see in theology are now being done in AI safety work just with technical terms.

-Uh all sorts of retraining, repurposing is happening, we'll reset this model because it's not behaving well.
+We'll reset this model because it's not behaving well.

-So again, just interesting similarities, of course.
+So again, just interesting similarities.

-They could be just that.
+Of course, they could be just that.

-Because one of the most common themes of their experience is that they feel like after they leave this world, the next world that they briefly visit and return from Feels far more real than this world.
+Because one of the most common themes of their experience is that they feel like after they leave this world, the next world that they briefly visit and return from feels far more real than this world.

-And what's interesting, they always kind of get visions of their own religion.
+I read a lot about those, and what's interesting, they always kind of get visions of their own religion.

 They never have visions from another religion.